Hypercacher kosher supermarket siege: Reactions

 President François Hollande described the event as a "terrifying act of anti-Semitism."
 Israel's Foreign Affairs Minister Avigdor Lieberman issued a statement, saying the attacks "[were] not just against the French people or French Jews, they're against the entire free world.
 This is another attempt by the dark forces of radical Islam to unleash horror and terror on the West.
 The entire international community must stand strong and determined in the face of this terror."

 Hamas officially condemned the attack on Charlie Hebdo but was silent on the attack at the Hypercacher.
 Palestinian leader Mahmoud Abbas walked in the Republican marches on 11 January 2015.

 The Facebook page of "Al-Rasalah publication" praised the attackers.
 According to Arutz Sheva, the publication is linked to Hamas.

-Lassana Bathily, a Muslim store worker who moved from Mali to France in 2006, was hailed as a "hero", a title he himself rejected.
+Lassana Bathily, a Muslim store worker who moved from Mali to France in 2006, was hailed as a "hero," a title he himself rejected.
 Israeli Prime Minister Benjamin Netanyahu expressed his appreciation for Bathily's actions.
-Bathily was awarded French citizenship for his life-saving actions.
+Bathily was awarded French nationality for his life-saving actions.
 On 20 January 2015, at a special ceremony in Paris, he was given his passport by the French prime minister, Manuel Valls, in person; the interior minister, Bernard Cazeneuve, was also present.
 A petition was also started to grant him the Legion of Honour.
 On 24 March 2015, at a ceremony in Los Angeles, he was presented with the Medal of Valor of the Simon Wiesenthal Center.

 The manager of the kosher supermarket, 39-year-old Patrice Oalid, who was shot in the arm during the attack, announced he would move to Israel.

-French comedian and political activist Dieudonné M'bala M'bala likened himself to Amedy Coulibaly on Facebook, commenting that "I feel like Charlie Coulibaly."
+French comedian and political activist Dieudonné likened himself to Amedy Coulibaly on Facebook, commenting that "I feel like Charlie Coulibaly."
 As a result, he was detained and questioned by the French police.
-Moreover, Paris prosecutor started a legal investigation due to his alleged "defense of terrorism".
+Moreover, Paris prosecutor started a legal investigation due to his alleged "defense of terrorism."
 The French Prime Minister, Manuel Valls, stated, "Racism, antisemitism and the defense of terrorism are crimes," adding, "One should not confuse freedom of opinion and antisemitism."
 Moreover, Bernard Cazeneuve, the Interior Minister, called Dieudonné's remark "contemptible."
 The Conseil représentatif des institutions juives de France (CRIF) also denounced Dieudonné's comment, and called for French theatres to block him from performing.

 United States President Barack Obama stated deep concern about "a bunch of violent, vicious zealots who behead people or randomly shoot a bunch of folks in a deli in Paris."
-Some commentators criticized Obama's description of the attack as "random", arguing it downplayed the role of anti-semitism.
-One reporter asked government spokeswoman Jen Psaki, “If a guy goes into a kosher market and starts shooting it up, you don’t – he’s not looking for Buddhists, is he?”
+Some commentators criticized Obama's description of the attack as "random," arguing it downplayed the role of anti-semitism.
+One reporter asked government spokeswoman Jen Psaki, "If a guy goes into a kosher market and starts shooting it up, you don't – he's not looking for Buddhists, is he?"